booty/python-compilation/readme.md

 nuitka --standalone .\hello-scipy.py
 ```

+### Results

+- The "hello-scipy.dist" folder that contains the .exe is 171MB
+- This compresses pretty well (35MB .7z, 60MB .zip)

 ### Notes

 My Windows machine is a i5-13400F (10 cores, 16 threads) with 64GB RAM and NVMe SSD.

-Compilation took about 15 minutes.
+**First** compilation took about 15-20 minutes.
 The first part of it seemed to peg 2 cores @ 100%.
 The second portion took ??? minutes and pegged all 16 cores @ 100%.
+You may want to have a fire extinguisher ready.

+**Second** compilation took "only" 4m46sec, seemed to use cached results from first time

 According to the docs, cross-compilation is highly unfinished.
 Assume a Windows machine is necessary for compilation.